Would you love to know how to control aphids in your fruit trees? They are one of the most common pests that infect a variety of fruit trees.

 Have a look at this plum tree.
 The sap-sucking aphids have taken up residence on the inside of its leaves, which you can see by the curly leaves.

-Though it shares the symptom of the leaves going curly, it’s completely different to the Leaf curl disease that you sometimes see on peach and nectarine trees.
+Though it shares the symptom of the leaves going curly, it’s completely different from the Leaf curl disease that you sometimes see on peach and nectarine trees.

 If you tease open one of the leaves you’ll usually find aphids of some sort on the inside.